kevinolega/philippineislandliving/_posts/2018-01-06-fixed-gear.md

 The fourth purchase, was the crank.
 Which I picked up in Laguna.

-The sixth purchase was the chain, which I bought at a nearby bike store.
+The fifth purchase was the chain, which I bought at a nearby bike store.

-The fifth purchase was with the third seller.
+The sixth purchase was with the third seller.
 He sold me his helmet and threw in the brakes for free.
 Then he accompanied me to the store he got his parts from.
 I bought the tires, tire tube, clip-less pedals and bike shoes that match.

+The seventh and final purchase was in Makati, I got the rear brake lever, had a wheel lock added.

-I assembled the bike for the 2017 Sun Life Financial Cycling Event.
+I assembled the bike for the 2017 Sun Life Financial Cycling Event where a team of four consided of my uncle, his friend, me and my friend.

 ![Kevin on the finish line]({{ site.url }}/images/February 04, 2018 at 12_06AM.jpg).